alchemy-fr/Phraseanet/README.md

 Windows : https://hub.docker.com/editions/community/docker-ce-desktop-windows

->Note: All our images are Linux based, so with Macintosh and Windows hosts, the containers run in vm provided by Docker.
+> Note: All our images are Linux based, so with Macintosh and Windows hosts, the containers run in vm provided by Docker.
->For optimal performances, prefer a Linux host.
+> For optimal performances, prefer a Linux host.

-## Get started
+## Stack description and customisation.

 We provide a Dockerfile docker-compose deployment